Infinite utility: counterparts and ultimate locations: Against times and people as ultimate locations

 \subsection{Against times}

 The most influential critique of time-centeredness is due to \cite{Cai95}.
-The following is a variant of one of his examples.\footnote{Cf. \citet[401]{Cai95}.}
+The following is a version of one of his thought experiments.\footnote{See \citet[401]{Cai95}.}

-\begin{quotation} \text{\emph{Ordeal}}.
+\begin{quotation} \textbf{Ordeal}.
 At times $t = 1, 2, 3,\ldots$, a person is born and lives for two equally long periods.
 Each person's life is an ordeal where utility is negative in the first period and positive in the second period.
-As a whole, each person has a life worth living.
+As a whole, each person has a life well worth living.
 Table \ref{table: 1} displays the utility profile of an infinite world that obtains in this way.
 I will refer to this world as \emph{Ordeal}. \end{quotation} { }

-In Ordeal, the utility realized in every period is negative.
-Thus, if times are ultimate locations, then Ordeal is worse than the world where everyone has utility $0$.
-But intuition suggests that a world in which all lives are worth living is better than a world in which everyone has utility $0$.
-This is one version of what has become the standard objection to letting times be ultimate locations.
+In each time period, realized utility is negative.
+So, summing over times would lead us to conclude that Ordeal is worse than the world where each person has zero utility, at all times.
+But intuition suggests that a world in which all lives are well worth living is better than a world in which everyone has utility $0$.
+Many authors (myself included) have found this objection to time-centeredness to be decisive.